 Water-bath canning is processing your canned foods in boiling water for a specified amount of time.
 Acidic foods can safely be canned via the water-bath method.
 These are jellies, jams, preserves, marmalade, fruits,fruit spread, fruit sauces, tomatoes (with acid added via lemon juice or vinegar), pickles, relishes, and chutneys.

-Pressure cooker canning heats your canned food under steam pressure, allowing for much higher temperatures and faster cooking times.
-All low-acid foods should be canned using a pressure cooker.
+Pressure canning heats your canned food under steam pressure, allowing for much higher temperatures and faster cooking times.
+All low-acid foods must be canned using a pressure canner.
 Low acid foods include vegetables, meat, poultry, seafood, and combination recipes.

 I know people used to can with just the water-bath and may have not experienced problems.
 But newer strains of tomatoes don’t have the acid levels and unless you can check the ph level at home, I wouldn’t risk it.
 Growing and preserving your food is rewarding but hard work, I’d rather know it’s done safely and correctly using these guidelines.

-Time saving tip- I also use my pressure cooker to can my applesauce and apple pie filling, though you can use a water-bath because this is an acidic food.
-One of the benefits to the pressure cooker is you can raw pack all of your vegetables and fruits.
+Time saving tip- I also use my pressure canner to can my applesauce and apple pie filling (how to pressure can apple pie filling), though you can use a water-bath because this is an acidic food.
+One of the benefits to the pressure canner is you can raw pack all of your vegetables and fruits.
 It will cook fully while it’s being canned.

 Wash your jars, lids, and bands in hot soapy water and rinse well.
 You can keep your jars heated in hot water in your canner, but I keep mine in the hot wash water until I’m ready to fill them.
-Do not boil your lids, keep them in a small saucepan with water on medium low heat on the stove top.
+New canning guidelines no longer require to pre-heat the lids, juts put them on cold.
 (If water-bath canning for less than 10 minutes processing, sterilize jars by boiling them for 10 minutes before hand)

-Pint sized jars are one cup and quart jars hold two cups.
-Make sure your pressure cooker holds both sizes so you only have to make one purchase.
+Pint sized jars are two cups and quart jars hold four cups.
+Make sure your pressure canner holds both sizes so you only have to make one purchase.
+See 5 Tips for Choosing the Best Pressure Canner for You

 Fill your jars with prepared recipe.
 If raw packing your fruit and vegetables, pour your boiling water or syrup over raw fruit/vegetable.
 Leave 1/4 inch headspace for fruit juices, pickles, jams, and jellies(space between top of jar and your food) 1/2 inch for fruits and tomatoes, 1 inch for vegetables, meats, poultry, seafood, and combinations recipes.